 - Favelas: Do not enter favelas on your own!
 As a non-resident, you’ll immediately stand out here.
 Join a guided tour if you are interested in life in a favela: for example, there are tours in Rocinha*, Vidigal* or Santa Marta*.

 - Centro: After business hours, it gets shady pretty quickly in the center of Rio!
 Avoid the centro after the shop are closed or on Sundays at all costs!
 The streets are empty and there are some shady characters on the road.

 An evening in Santa Teresa – and an incisive experience

 Santa Teresa is a very nice district at first sight.
-Well, there was a time when it was different, but now many artists and creative people have settled here.
-A pleasant vibe runs through the neighborhood, and somehow it looks like the Prenzlauer Berg in Berlin under palm trees during the day.
+Once upon a time it was gloomier here, but now many artists and creatives have settled here, a pleasant vibe runs through the neighborhood, and somehow during the day it looks like the post-reunification Prenzlauer Berg under palm trees.
 The streets are lined with old villas of various types; the European immigrants who came here in the early 20th century brought a diverse range of architectural styles.

 Read more about this interesting district of Rio de Janeiro: Santa Teresa Travel Guide

 Dangers in Rio: Always be prepared!

 And yet, the short five minutes I had to walk from my accommodation to the bar where I had an appointment had a certain tension in it.
 It was eight o’clock, already dark, in the middle of the week, and the streets were mostly deserted.
 I was on my to the Explorer Bar and suddenly two boys walked towards me.
 Just walking!
 I didn’t know if maybe they weren’t just on their way home or something.